Upfront Timeslots

 Phase 1: Show Availability

-• Customer selects Blue Truck upfront to view timeslot availability; in checkout timeslots are filtered to Blue Truck only.
+• Customer selects Kroger Delivery upfront to view timeslot availability; in checkout timeslots are filtered to Kroger Delivery only.
 Customer selects timeslot at Checkout

 Phase 2: Make Reservation

-• Customer selects Blue Truck upfront and reserves timeslot, Customer can change timeslot/provider in checkout.
-Only Kroger Delivery assortment presented to customers who reserve a Blue Truck timeslot.
+• Customer selects Kroger Delivery upfront and reserves timeslot, Customer can change timeslot/provider in checkout.
+Only Kroger Delivery assortment presented to customers who reserve a Kroger Delivery timeslot.

 Phase 3: Extended Make Reservation